 A stitch in time saves nine.

-Rents can be increased at most once in any 12 month period, and only to the current market rate.
+Rents can be increased at most once in any 12 month period, and at most to current market rate.

 Step 3 - Details 7 of 7